joshuaboniface/rffmpeg/README.md

 I will probably ask clarifying questions as required; please be prepared to run test commands, etc. as requested and paste the output.

-### I found a bug/flaw and fixed or, or made a feature improvement; can I share it?
+### I found a bug/flaw and fixed it, or made a feature improvement; can I share it?

-Absolutely - I'm happy to take pull requests.
-Though please refer to the "Can `rffmpeg` mangle/alter FFMPEG arguments?" entry above; unless it's really good work with a very explicitly defined limitation, I probably don't want to go down that route, but I'm more than willing to look at what you've done and consider it on its merits.
+Absolutely - I'm happy to take pull requests for just about any bugfix or improvement.
+There is one exception: please refer to the "Can `rffmpeg` mangle/alter FFMPEG arguments?" entry above; unless it's really good work with a very explicitly defined limitation, I probably don't want to go down that route, but I'm more than willing to look at what you've done and consider it on its merits.

 ### Can you help me set up my server?